 We estimate that the different climatic conditions observed before the respective events may partly explain the more widespread occurrence of larger landslides related to the 2021 event.
-In this regard we indicated that the climatic contribution to landslide activity in 2021 might be twofold: first, some postseismic intensification of slope failures could be observed after the tropical storm Grace event that had crossed the earthquake region on August 16-17, two days after the main shock.
-However, related effects cannot really be quantified as only 10% of the total surface area potentially affected by the earthquake appeared as cloud-free on imagery available right after the August 14 main shock and before August 16 (Grace event).
-For those limited areas, we estimate that storm Grace caused a widening of about 10-15% of all slope failures with respect to the purely earthquake-induced landslide activation.
-Second, by comparing the 2016-2017 landslide distribution with the one observed after August 14, 2021, it can be seen that most of the October 2016 - end 2017 landslides occurred within the same region as the 2021 ones and most were clearly reactivated by the seismic shaking in August 2021 (while also many of them had been revegetated in between).
+In this regard we indicated that the climatic contribution to landslide activity in 2021 might be twofold: first, some post-seismic intensification of slope failures could be observed after the Tropical Storm Grace event that had crossed the earthquake region on 16-17 August, 2 d after the main shock.
+However, related effects cannot really be quantified as only 10% of the total surface area potentially affected by the earthquake appeared as cloud-free on imagery available right after the 14 August main shock and before

+16 August (Grace event).
+For those limited areas, we estimate that Tropical Storm Grace caused a widening of about 10 %-15 % of all slope failures with respect to the purely earthquake-induced landslide activation.
+Second, by comparing the 2016-2017 landslide distribution with the one observed after 14 August 2021, it can be seen that most of the October 2016 to end of 2017 landslides occurred within the same region as the 2021 ones, and most were clearly reactivated by the seismic shaking in August 2021 (while also many of them had been revegetated in between).
 Above we could show that Hurricane Matthew had crossed the western part of the peninsula in October 2016, producing an abnormal amount of precipitation precisely over the area that was later hit by the earthquake (see GPM maps in Fig. 7), and where also hundreds of landslides had occurred just after mid-October 2016.
-Therefore, it is very likely that this climatic event has triggered many (and probably most) of the 625 mapped pre-seismic (October 2016 - pre-2018) landslides, which preconditioned slope instability all over the area hit by the 2021 earthquake.
-Preconditioning of the August 2021 slope failures could have been related to rock weakening and fracturing, and removal of the protective vegetation cover during the 2016 Matthew event.
-Indeed, practically all 625 mapped October 2016 - pre-2018 landslide zones (at least 90% of them - and, considering that only for 50% of the entire potentially affected area in 2016 landslide could be mapped over cloud-free zones) are located within the landslide areas mapped for the August 2021 seismic event (which are still marked by a much higher level of denudation compared to the October 2016 activation).
-The double hurricane effect (by Matthew in 2016 and by Grace just after the 2021 main shock) observed in the area hit by 2021 earthquake could be responsible for the proportionally larger size of the 2021 landslides (estimating that the 2016 event, due to its extreme intensity, made the strongest contribution) compared with the 2010 ones.
-In addition, we have to consider that the 2010 earthquake had not been preceded by any particular hurricane event during the previous ten years, at least not by any storm that had caused abnormal precipitation amounts (similar to those caused by Hurricane Matthew) within the region hit by the 2010 earthquake.
+Therefore, it is very likely that this climatic event has triggered many (and probably most) of the 625 mapped pre-seismic (October 2016-pre-2018) landslides, which preconditioned slope instability all over the area hit by the 2021 earthquake.
+Preconditioning of the August 2021 slope failures could have been related to rock weakening and fracturing, as well as removal of the protective vegetation cover during the 2016 Matthew event.
+Indeed, practically all 625 mapped October 2016-pre-2018 landslide zones (at least 90 % of them - and considering that only for 50 % of the entire potentially affected area in the 2016 landslide could be mapped over cloud-free zones) are located within the landslide areas mapped for the August 2021 seismic event (which are still marked by a much higher level of denudation compared to the October 2016 activation).
+The double hurricane effect (by Matthew in 2016 and by Grace just after the 2021 main shock) observed in the area hit by the 2021 earthquake could be responsible for the proportionally larger size of the 2021 landslides (estimating that the 2016 event, due to its extreme intensity, made the strongest contribution) compared with the 2010 ones.
+In addition, we have to consider that the 2010 earthquake had not been preceded by any particular hurricane event during the previous 10 years, at least not by any storm that had caused abnormal precipitation amounts (similar to those caused by Hurricane Matthew) within the region hit by the 2010 earthquake.